Ayush-sacri/HackerRank-Solutions/README.md

 # HackerRank-Solutions
-Plenty of basic problems solved
+Plenty of basic problems solved in my first year